InsomniacByTrade/NetXThermostatHASS/README.md

    - **Password**: Your thermostat password
 5. Give your thermostat a custom name (e.g., "Living Room Thermostat")

-## Troubleshooting

-**Cannot connect**: Verify the IP address is correct and the thermostat is reachable on your network.

-**Invalid credentials**: Double-check your username and password.

 ## Notes

 - These thermostats aren't typically sold to customers and are quite pricy for the ones with ethernet. (~$600).
 Places like [Controls Depot](https://controlsdepot.com) seem to sell direct to consumer however I have not personally confirmed this.